This post may contain affiliate links. Read my Disclosure.

 The Jokulsarlon glacier lagoon is hard to miss off the side of Iceland’s famous ring road (Route 1) – but it requires some planning to get out here.
 Rather than try to cram it into a single day, you should really plan for two days.

-The trip takes about 4 hours from Reykjavík, provided you don’t stop along the way (which is almost impossible in Iceland, there’s tons to see!).
-Another car rental service I’ve used in the past is called Sad Cars.
+The drive takes about 4 hours from Reykjavík, provided you don’t stop along the way (which is almost impossible in Iceland, there’s tons to see!).

 Strætó Bus: Route 51 from Mjódd bus terminal (Reykjavík) to Jökulsárlón.
 It’s a 6 hour trip that starts at 1pm – and the next bus back is usually at 12:55pm the next day.